 I’ve been training indirectly for celebrancy since I was in my twenties.
 I was an actor for twelve years.
 I left the theatre in 1987 to make space for my writing.
 Since then I’ve had seven poetry collections published.
 My fiction also appears in a number of anthologies and fiction magazines.
 I’ve worked as a writer in residence in a prison and various hospitals and I run writing workshops from time to time in schools and community centres.
-You can see some of the work I do if you click on my website opposite.
+You can see some of the work I do if you click on my blog and my other website.

-I’m interested in how we as human beings make sense of our lives.
+I’m interested in how we make sense of our lives.
 I’m interested in how we pass things on from generation to generation, how we learn to be friends, good neighbours, good parents, good partners.
 I’m equally fascinated by how we get things wrong!
 Humanity is complex.

 I come from a tradition of Humanist thinking.
 My great-grandfather was an admirer of Robert Ingersoll.
 He had this to say:

 This day shall be mine.
 From the first gray streak of its early dawn till the last golden ray of its setting sun melts away on the horizon of the West, it shall belong to me.

 With charity for all, I will go my way, following the dictations of my own conscience; and strive with all my power to lift my fellow-man from the darkness that surrounds him.